-- 1. The propaedeutic phase of the degree programme comprises a minimum of 480 contact hours a year. - 2.
+- 1. In the first year, the degree programme comprises a minimum of 480 contact hours a year. - 2.
 The structure of the contact hours is set out in the programme specific parts in Ocasys.

-Article 3.7 - Organization and examinations of the degree programme
+Article 3.7 - Organisation and examinations of the degree programme

-- 1. The Bachelor's degree programme is concluded with a final assessment. - 2.
-The degree programme is divided into a propaedeutic phase and a post-propaedeutic phase.
+The Bachelor's degree programme is concluded with a final assessment.